bertvv/ansible-role-mailserver/README.md

 # Ansible role `mailserver`

-An Ansible role for PURPOSE.
+An Ansible role for installing a mail server on Enterprise Linux 7 (RHEL, CentOS).
 Specifically, the responsibilities of this role are to:

+- Install and configure the Postfix service
+- Install and configure the Dovecot service
+- Integrate both services
--
+- Configure user mailboxes

 ## Requirements